cdktf/cdktf-provider-cloudflare/docs/zeroTrustGatewayPolicy.java.md

 - *Type:* <a href="#@cdktf/provider-cloudflare.zeroTrustGatewayPolicy.ZeroTrustGatewayPolicyRuleSettingsUntrustedCert">ZeroTrustGatewayPolicyRuleSettingsUntrustedCert</a>

-Configure behavior when an upstream cert is invalid or an SSL error occurs.
+Configure behavior when an upstream certificate is invalid or an SSL error occurs.

+Settable only for `http` rules with the action set to `allow`.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.10.1/docs/resources/zero_trust_gateway_policy#untrusted_cert ZeroTrustGatewayPolicy#untrusted_cert}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.11.0/docs/resources/zero_trust_gateway_policy#untrusted_cert ZeroTrustGatewayPolicy#untrusted_cert}

 ---